 As Boris announces today that he wants everyone to return to their offices again to enable the economy to keep growing, it made me think more about this.
-I am lucky enough to do a mix of work, but the majority of it is not from home.
+I am lucky enough to do a mix of work, but the majority of it is not working from home.
 My dream is to eventually work mainly in writing jobs, but even then I hope to have a good balance of work in a workplace and at home.

 There are so many advantages and disadvantages for working at home.
 I like the idea of finding a reasonable balance between the two.
 Here are the pros and cons of home working: